rendyramon/XYZReader/README.md

 # XYZ Reader

-Transformed the user experience of a news reading app using Material Design principles.
-This includes consistent and meaningful use of Material Design UI components, fonts, color, motion and surfaces.
+- Transformed the user experience of a news reading app using Material Design principles.
+- Included consistent and meaningful use of Material Design UI components, fonts, color, motion and surfaces.

 ##Implementations